 - a.
 To preserve Crown lands for public enjoyment and community use. - b.
 To take into account the conservation values on Crown Lands as the primary consideration in decision making. - c.
-To retain Crown Lands as intact large parcels with limited, low impact, and low risk development. - d.
+To retain Crown Lands as intact large parcels with limited, low impact, and low risk development.

+Lasqueti Island Official Community Plan - 2nd Reading - version 2.3 - October 4, 2021 d.
 To take into account the conservation values on Crown Lands as the primary consideration in decision making.

 - a.
 Increasing net density of Subdivision District C lands should not be permitted. - b.
 Development on Crown lands including, but not limited to, gravel extraction, road construction or community facilities must be compatible with overall conservation values. - c.
-Crown land parcels should remain largely undeveloped to ensure maintenance of a greenbelt.

-d.
-Upon receipt of Crown land referrals, the Local Trust Committee should hold community discussions to allow for comment on the referral.
+Crown land parcels should remain largely undeveloped to ensure maintenance of a greenbelt. - d.
+Upon receipt of Crown land referrals, the Local Trust Committee should hold community discussions to allow for comment on the referral. - d-e.
+The use of Crown lands for agricultural leases should not result in conflicts with sensitive ecosystems or species at risk.

-- Land and Water BC is requested to add provisions in any approved license of occupation for boat, barge and multi-purpose ramps that certain hours of operation be specifically mentioned and adhered to. - b.
+- a.
+Land and Water BC is requested to add provisions in any approved license of occupation for boat, barge and multi-purpose ramps that certain hours of operation be specifically mentioned and adhered to. - b.
 Land and Water BC is requested to offer the community first opportunity to acquire Crown land parcels prior to them being sold to private interests. - c.
 Public access to the foreshore should be identified by signs located on the public roads.